 The Consequences of Rising Crude Oil Prices

-This embargo and the price increases globally, wrought mayhem on the economy and many people’s daily lives.
-There were gas shortages in many places in the US, and costs soared for transportation and many production types.
-During 1973-1974 the price of a barrel of crude oil skyrocketed, from around $3 per barrel to $12.
+This embargo and the price increases globally wrought mayhem on the economy and many people’s daily lives.
+There were gas shortages in many places in the US, and costs soared for transportation and many product types.
+From 1973-1974, a barrel of crude oil skyrocketed, from around $3 per barrel to $12.

 While the OPEC countries largely failed to change geopolitical policies, their embargo was a powerful move.
 It lasted until early 1974, or about 5 months total.
 The price of gas rose over 40% around the time of the embargo.
 Henry Kissinger negotiated a Syrian disengagement in May 1974, which helped relieve tension significantly.
 Things started to return to normal, but the stock market crash from this crude oil shock and inflation pressures would continue until late 1974.